BY-LAWS – VIRGINIA CHAPTER OF NENA

 - There shall be a Bylaws Committee composed of three members elected by the Executive Board.
 The committee shall periodically review the Bylaws of the Chapter to ensure clarity, consistency and compliance with current policy and practices of the Association and in compliance with NENA Bylaws, making recommendations for amendments as necessary.

-- The Bylaws Committee shall receive proposed changes to the Bylaws from other members, present them to the membership for vote at the Annual Conference or special meeting, and make recommendations as deemed necessary.
+- The Bylaws Committee shall receive proposed changes to the Bylaws from other members, present them to the membership for vote at any regular or special meeting as defined herein, and make recommendations as deemed necessary.

 - The Chairperson of the Bylaws Committee will be a non-voting member of the Executive Board.